Part 1: Check Background or Risk a Smackdown for Your Organization

 Evaluating Background Check Services

 Finally, know what services you’re getting and not getting.
 Not all background check options perform the same searches.
-One story is told here of how a non-compliant registered sex offender would have gained access into a youth-serving organization but for the screener’s decision, after a basic check, to run a more comprehensive background check.
+One story of how a non-compliant registered sex offender would have gained access into a youth-serving organization but for the screener’s decision, after a basic check, to run a more comprehensive background check.
 Had the screener only used the basic check, the offender would have passed the background check portion of the application.

 As you can see, background checks can be very important and should not be lightly discarded from a screening procedure for employees or volunteers.
 Concern both for the vulnerable and for your own organization means that you should strongly consider what role background checks ought to play in your organization.